-Your chair operates on two 12 volt batteries.

-- They should be Group 24 size with a minimum of 65 ampere hour rating.
-Only deep cycle sealed case construction batteries should be used in this device. - Connecting configuration.
-They should have a post and clamp style connection. - When you buy a replacement, insist on a deep cycle sealed case type.
+- Your chair operates on two 12 volt batteries. - They should be Gp 24 size with a minimum of 40 ampere hour rating.
+Only deep cycle sealed case construction batteries should be used in this device. - When you buy a replacement, insist on a deep cycle sealed case type.
 Do not use a car starter battery.